-NOTE 1 For non-linear analysis see 7.2.2.
+NOTE 1 For non-linear analysis, see 7.2.2.

 NOTE 2 The choice between ψ1,1 or ψ2,1 depends on the relevant accidental design situation: impact, fire, or survival after an accidental event or situation.
 Guidance is given in Annex A and the other Eurocodes.